primer/react/.changeset/wise-adults-lay.md

 "@primer/react": minor
 ---

-ActionBar: Move to main directory
+ActionBar: Move to main directory.
+ActionBar can now be imported from `'@primer/react'`